isomerpages/moe-yuhuasec/_our-curriculum/Science.md

 The Science department also regularly sends students for Science-related competitions, to provide additional exposure to content taught beyond the classroom.&nbsp;

-The following is a list of the competitions that the students have participated recently:
+The following is a list of the competitions that the students have participated in recently:

 * STEM Challenge
 * Ignite Skills Challenge 2024